 How Santa Got His Reindeer

 If nothing else, Lapland is definitely where Santa got his reindeer from.
-Originally, he traveled on horseback.
+Originally, he travelled on horseback.
 But in 1822, Clement Clarke Moore’s poem “The Night Before Christmas” introduced the public to “8 tiny reindeer.”

 At that point, a group of Sami herders had recently moved into Alaska, reindeer in tow, in a bid to introduce Alaskan Inuit to reindeer herding.
 (Traditionally, the Inuit hunted whales.
 Reckless commercial whaling had left them starving).